Your browser doesn't support javascript.

 RESUMO

-Lenalidomide, a thalidomide derivative, is prescribed as maintenance therapy in multiple myeloma (MM).
-MM patients receiving lenalidomide were found to develop a distinct therapy-related B cell acute lymphoblastic leukemia (B-ALL).
+Lenalidomide, a thalidomide derivative, is prescribed as maintenance therapy for multiple myeloma (MM).
+Patients with MM receiving lenalidomide were found to develop a distinct therapy-related B cell acute lymphoblastic leukemia (B-ALL).
 However, the molecular mechanism by which lenalidomide drives B-ALL is unknown.
 We show that thalidomide treatment of B cell lines increased CD34 expression and fibronectin adhesion.
-This resembled the effects of Ikzf1 loss of function mutations in B-ALL (1).
-IKZF1 is a transcription factor that can act as both transcriptional activator as well as a repressor depending upon the target loci.
+This resembled the effects of Ikzf1 loss of function mutations in B-ALL.
+IKZF1 is a transcription factor that can act as both a transcriptional activator and a repressor depending upon the target loci.
 In our experiments, thalidomide-induced degradation of IKZF1 increased the expression of its transcriptional repression targets Itga5 and CD34 explaining the increased adhesion and stemness.
-Strikingly, withdrawal of thalidomide leads to the mis-localization of IKZF1 to the cytoplasm.
+Strikingly, withdrawal of thalidomide lead to the mis-localization of IKZF1 to the cytoplasm.
 Moreover, chromatin immunoprecipitation data showed a long-term effect of thalidomide treatment on IKZF1 target loci.
 This included decreased chromatin occupancy at early B cell factor 1 (EBF1) and Spi1 (PU.1).
 Consequently, B-cell lineage specifying transcription factors including Pax5, Spi1 and EBF1 were downregulated even after 7 days of thalidomide withdrawal.
 Our study thus provides a molecular mechanism of thalidomide-induced B-ALL whereby thalidomide alters the chromatin occupancy of IKZF1 at key B-cell lineage transcription factors leading to a persistent block in B-cell differentiation.

 Can J Ophthalmol ; 2024 Jun 01.